Shopware Headless & Composable Architecture: A Practical Guide for Decision Makers

 This isn't purely technical architecture.
 Micro-frontends enable organizational scaling:

-Parallel development: Four teams ship features simultaneously without merge conflicts or coordination overhead
+Parallel development: Multiple teams ship features simultaneously with minimal merge conflicts and significantly reduced coordination overhead

 Technology diversity: Use specialized frameworks for specialized needs (Astro for SEO-critical marketing pages, React for complex product configurators)